montreeklim/heuristics_quadratic_facility_location/README.md

 # Heuristics for a capacitated facility location problem with a quadratic objective function
 This project contains the code used in both M. Schmidt's completed master thesis and the article **The Balanced Facility Location Problem: Complexity and Heuristics** by M. Schmidt and B. Singh which is currently under review.
 A preprint of the article is available on [Optimization Online](https://optimization-online.org/2024/03/the-balanced-facility-location-problem-complexity-and-heuristics/).
 We provide the implementations of all the algorithms and heuristics discussed in the article as well as the the instances we use to test our heuristics on.

+## Requirements for running the code
+Before cloning the code, make sure you have [Git Large File Storage (Git LFS)](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) installed.
+Please see instructions for downloading and installing Git LFS on the linked website.
+Note that the data files will not function properly, due to their size, if you just download the zipped file.
+After installing Git LFS, clone the repository as usual (with `git clone`) to get the actual data files.
+Then, navigate into the required folder as usual (with `cd`) and pull the large data files with Git LFS (`git lfs pull`)

+Further, before running the code, make sure you have the below installed and linked with their respective paths (see instructions on installation on their respective pages):
+- python3
+- numpy
+- pandas
+- geopy
+- pyomo
+- gurobi

 ## Repository content
 Please refer to the preprint for the terminology.
 The repository is structured as follows:
 - ```data```: This folder contains the data for the four instances.
 For each instance, there is a file containing the travel probabilities $P_{ij}$ (e.g., ```instance_1_travel_dict.json.pbz2```) and a file containing the rest of the input data in a dataframe (e.g., ```instance_1_users_and_facs.csv```).
 For each instance, we also provide a corresponding instance where the capacity has been scaled to $C_j = \sum_{i \in I} U_i P_{ij}$ (```instance_1_suff_users_and_facs.csv```).